Veams/core/README.md

 The VeamsVent plugin is a global publish and subscribe object.
 You can use this plugin to communicate between modules independently.

-VeamsVent expose a global event object which you can use and extend.
+Veams exposes a global event object (`Veams.EVENTS`) which can used and extended by this plugin.

 __How to__